-When strong data encryption is needed, VanDyke Software's VShell® server allows you the remote access and file transfer capabilities you need without sacrificing the strong security provided by supported Secure Shell data encryption ciphers.
+When you need strong data encryption, the VShell® server provides you with remote access and file transfer capabilities without sacrificing the strong security of Secure Shell data encryption ciphers.

 VanDyke Software products support a number of Secure Shell data encryption ciphers (negotiated when connecting to the VShell server), including: